deercreeklabs/f1-seller-client/shopper.md

 Most methods in this library are asynchronous and use callbacks to convey their results.
 All callbacks receive a single object as a parameter.
 That parameter has two properties:
-* result: The result of the method call if it succeeded.
+* `result`: The result of the method call if it succeeded.
 Depending on the method invoked, the result will vary.
 See the documentation for the method in question.
-* error: An error object if the method call failed Only one of these properties will be non-null.
+* `error`: An error object if the method call failed Only one of these properties will be non-null.
 The application should check which property is set and respond accordingly.